ImanFortin/PLSpectrometer-update/README.md

 # matplotlib_embedding.py

-this is where the plot classes are made, they are a combination of the plot and a toolbar stored in a vertical layout widget.
+this is where the plot classes are made, they are a combination of the plot and a toolbar stored in a vertical layout widget as well as a cursor.

 # qt_designer.py

 this is the compiled code from Qtdesigner it is messy as a result of being compile by a robot.
 It is where all the names of the buttons and labels are defined and where they are given there size and position on the UI window, this file should not be edited from as all changes will be lost if you want to change the look and recompile a new .ui file see learning resources for more details.

-# spectrometer_GUI.py
+# GUI.py

 this is the work horse file, it imports the above qt_designer.py UI and stores it in an object called self.ui, it then connects all the buttons to their corresponding functions and upon running will